"CCFW is committed to promoting the tradition of carrying out Catholic Funeral Rites and burial in Catholic Cemeteries and Funeral Homes."

 To foster the Christian concepts of interment in its full aesthetic and traditional dimensions in accordance with the best of contemporary Catholic theological thought;

-To combine efforts to meet, in its many forms, the modern challenge to the Catholic cemetery;
+To combine efforts to meet, in its many forms, the modern challenge to the Catholic cemetery and funeral home;

-To provide an opportunity for the discussion of matters of mutual concern to the participating Catholic cemeteries;
+To provide an opportunity for the discussion of matters of mutual concern to the participating Catholic cemeteries and funeral homes;

-To promote a high standard of cemetery management and operation in the service of the Catholic community;
+To promote a high standard of cemetery and/or funeral home management and operation in the service of the Catholic community;

-To carry out research on problems of the Catholic cemetery and to make recommendations for prudent action based on that research;
+To carry out research on problems of the Catholic cemetery and/or funeral home and to make recommendations for prudent action based on that research;

 To collaborate with associated industries in upgrading the standards of service and improving community regard for our common endeavors;

-To cooperate with other associations and cemeteries, Catholic and non-sectarian, to promote these and similar aims on a regional or national basis; and
+To cooperate with other associations, cemeteries and funeral homes, Catholic and non-sectarian, to promote these and similar aims on a regional or national basis; and